-7. Continuous improvement
+8. Continuous improvement

 - It is important to seek continuous improvement as a minimum to the ECG standard whilst seeking to maximise service levels, damage free delivery and cost reduction. - Continuous improvement process (CIP) is an ongoing effort to improve products, services, or processes through active engagement and innovation.
 Efforts may be incremental improvements or immediate containments or long term countermeasures intended that they become the new 'normal'.
 Then the process continues following the same methodology to further refine and evolve to a better new normal perpetually. - The process shall be in response to unforeseen problems, to mitigate known risks and seek improvement naturally as an inherent characteristic to add value and support to the finished vehicle logistics sector.
-This approach is customer focused, customer valued, loss mitigating and portrays the LSP as motivated and leading in their efficiency, effectiveness and flexibility. - Key areas for continuous improvement are (Although not exhaustive):
+This approach is customer focused, customer valued, loss mitigating and portrays the LSP as motivated and leading in their efficiency, effectiveness and flexibility.

 Management processes Training

 Operations Infrastructure

 Equipment Environment

-Security •
+Security